There’s Cause for Optimism in Vancouver and the Rest of BC

 BC’s latest jobs report is pretty good too.
 BC is leading the country with 12,400 jobs added, while the rest of Canada lost jobs.
 And 2016 has a nice look to it — supporting a healthy real estate sector.

 The big controversy is the influx of Chinese investment money into the BC commercial and residential real estate sector.
-If the Asian markets continue sliding, more rich Chinese will be seeking to park their money in Vancouver and Toronto property.
+If the Asian markets continue sliding, more rich Chinese will be seeking to park their money in Vancouver, Kelowna, Calgary, and Toronto property.
 This is a short term financial anomaly that won’t continue so why bother trying to kill it?

 A Better way to Manage the Influx of Billions